As always, check the Disneyland website for the most updated information and requirements.

 Things to know about visiting Disneyland and California Adventure in 2021:

-- There are NO trams running from the Mickey & Friends/Pixar Pal parking lots; to get to Disneyland you park in the same Mickey & Friends parking structure ($25), then walk the tram route to the park entrance.
+- There are NO trams running from the Mickey & Friends/Pixar Pal parking lots; to get to Disneyland you park in the same Mickey & Friends parking structure ($30), then walk the tram route to the park entrance.
 You can rent strollers and wheelchairs at the parking lot now, in the same area as temperature screening and bag checks.
 You can also park in the Toy Story lots; their buses are running.
+Trams are supposed to return in 2022.

 - The theme parks are running at limited capacity, hence needing the theme park reservation.
 This does mean less crowds and shorter wait times.

 - NO fastpasses are being used right now.
-A replacement program, called Genie+, will be launched in Fall 2021, and will be $20 per ticket per day.
+A replacement program, called Genie+, will be launched sometime in 2021, and will be $20 per ticket per day.
 There will be no free fastpass option anymore.
 If you require a DAS (disability access system) pass, those are still available at City Hall.
 If you have a maxpass attached to your ticket from before, you can ask for a refund at City Hall in Disneyland, or Chamber of Commerce in California Adventure.

 - You can use the Disneyland app to access your tickets, check wait times, join virtual queues, and mobile order your food.

-- If you want to ride the new Star Wars “Rise of the Resistance” ride, or the new Avengers “Webslingers“, you have to try to get into a boarding group via the Disneyland app at 7am PST, or 12pm PST.
+- If you want to ride the new Star Wars “Rise of the Resistance” ride, you have to try to get into a boarding group via the Disneyland app at 7am PST, or 12pm PST.
 These seats go within seconds, so be ready a minute ahead of time.
-Note: you can only hold a boarding pass for one of these rides at a time, and must have a park reservation for the corresponding park to get a boarding pass.
+Note: you must have a park reservation for Disneyland park to get a boarding pass.
 If you are trying to join the 12pm queue, you must also be scanned into one of the parks at that time.